zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 convoluted.
 As such it is important to grow your quality control framework at the same pace as your product increases in scale and complexity.

-This quality control can adress multiple different aspects of the code.
+This quality control can address multiple different aspects of the code.
 Static code analysis, otherwise known as [linting](https://www.perforce.com/blog/qac/what-lint-code-and-why-linting-important), is one such aspect of code quality control.
 Linting deals with programmatic and stylistic issues, such as making sure typed inputs and outputs match up.
 Unit and integration tests are also important ways of adding quality control your code.